By: Johannes Fiegenbaum on 5/21/25 10:35 AM · Last updated July 6, 2026

 For practical implementation, our guide to CO2 accounting provides detailed strategies for measuring and reducing greenhouse gas emissions across all three scopes.

 Energy consumption metrics track total energy use and the percentage sourced from renewable energy.
-These esg metrics examples directly correlate with carbon footprint reduction and operational cost savings.
+These ESG metrics examples directly correlate with carbon footprint reduction and operational cost savings.
 Companies achieving ISO 50001 certification demonstrate systematic energy management, typically reducing consumption by 10-20% within the first implementation year.

 Key metrics include: